Home Visiting Programs

 Organization(s): Oregon Health Authority, Public Health Division

-Growth of Home Visiting in Washington State: Report on the Rural Home Visiting Program
+Home Visiting in Washington State: Report on the Rural Home Visiting Program

 This final report describes the development, implementation, and next steps for a pilot, evidence-based home visiting program in three rural counties in Washington State.
 It emphasizes the importance of building community partnerships with consumers and organizations in order to successfully implement a program.
 The report also provides detailed information about planning tools, models used, and the community selection process that may be useful for program planners.